 The story started in 1394 when the local city council of Korcula Town decided to donate the island of Badija to Franciscans of Bosnia.
 Upon its donation, the Franciscans decided to build the Monastery on the Island with intention to became a religious, cultural and educational centre of the region.
 The monastery got even more influence as an education centre for wider community after the grammar school was opened there in 1909, educating among others, local boys from less privileged backgrounds too.
 The school was operational until 1943.
 After the WW2 the Communist authorities decided to completely close the school and in 1952 the Monastery and Church, as well as an Island were expropriated from Franciscans.
 The monastery was previously closed in 1950 when most of its valuable library, works of art and artefacts were transferred to the churches and monasteries of Korcula, Orebic and Dubrovnik.
 In 2003 the new Croatian government returned the Monastery and the Island back to the original owners.
 Unfortunately, during these 50 odd years of monastery being used for various purposes (including sport centre, hostel etc) the large part of sacred objects deteriorated or even vanished either by neglect or being intentionally destroyed :/

 The traditional procession of The Pardon of Assisi (locally called “Perdun”) is held here every year.

-The Franciscan Monastery on Badija can be easily reached by local taxi-boats all year around.
+The Franciscan Monastery on Badija can be easily reached by local taxi boats all year round.